By Bob Difley

 It is always a dilemma: Your RV is limited in carrying and storage capacity.
 You have to make decisions of what you will carry and what you will eliminate when something new comes aboard (“Something in, something out” emblazoned over your doorway).
 The other line over your doorway, “If you haven’t used it in a year, it goes,” is equally practical though impossible to live up to.

-- Folding Army entrenching tool (also called a shovel).
+• Folding Army entrenching tool (also called a shovel).
 Folds into a compact shape.
 Can also be used as a hammer, scoop, scraper, and along with a bucket often required by the U.S. Forest Service (USFS) during dry seasons if you are boondocking and plan to build a campfire.
-Available at outdoor and Army surplus stores.
+Available at outdoor and Army surplus stores, or on Amazon.com.

-- Bucket, plastic or canvas collapsible.
+• Bucket – plastic or canvas collapsible.
 Also required by USFS, for putting out campfires.
-Myriad other uses: carrying water, collecting kindling, as a stepstool (not canvas one), emptying a bucket of gray water — never black water — to dump on a thirsty plant when you accidentally fill your holding tank and are miles from a dump station.
+Myriad other uses: carrying water, collecting kindling, as a stepstool (not canvas one), emptying a bucket of gray water – never black water – to dump on a thirsty plant when you accidentally fill your holding tank and are miles from a dump station.
+Available at Amazon.com.

-- Hand tree or lopping saw for cutting pesky branches that thwack against the rig in a wind or threaten to take off the air conditioner or roof vent.
+• Hand tree saw or lopping saw for cutting pesky branches that thwack against the rig in a wind or threaten to take off the air conditioner or roof vent.
 Also can cut firewood.

-- Heavy rubber mat.
+• Heavy rubber or tire traction mat.
 Mainly for putting under wheel if stuck in soft desert sand or on a muddy forest road.
 Will lay flat on the bottom of a locker.

-- Foil-backed reflective radiant barrier.
-You can buy this in hardware or building materials stores.
+• Foil-backed reflective radiant barrier.
+You can buy this in hardware or building materials stores or at Amazon.com.
 Use on super hot days on windows getting direct sun to reduce inside temperature.
 Also to reflect hot direct sun from outside of refrigerator to help in cooling.

 You will find that most experienced boondockers, based on personal experiences, will have their own list of emergency items.
 You hope you will never need yours, but you know you will someday.